ReactiveX/RxAndroid/README.md

 # RxAndroid: Reactive Extensions for Android

-Android specific bindings for [RxJava](http://github.com/ReactiveX/RxJava).
+Android specific bindings for [RxJava 2](http://github.com/ReactiveX/RxJava).

 This module adds the minimum classes to RxJava that make writing reactive components in Android applications easy and hassle-free.
 More specifically, it provides a `Scheduler` that schedules on